GradleUp/shadow/src/docs/custom-tasks/README.md

 }
 ```

-The code snippet above will geneated a shadowed JAR contain both the `main` and `test` sources as well as all `runtime`
+The code snippet above will generate a shadowed JAR containing both the `main` and `test` sources as well as all `runtime`
 and `testRuntime` dependencies.
 The file is output to `build/libs/<project>-<version>-tests.jar`.